KHEngineering/RoboRio/faq/fms.md

 - roboRIO USB: 172.22.11.2
 - roboRIO mDNS: roboRIO-####.local (where #### is your team number with no leading zeroes) You should be able to use this address to communicate with the roboRIO over either interface through ping, browser, etc.
-- Robot Radio: 10.TE.AM.1 (where TE.AM is your 4 digit team number with leading zeroes if required)
+- Robot Radio: 10.TE.AM.1 (where TE.AM is your 4 digit team number with leading zeroes if required) (This is the address set by the FRC Bride Configuration Tool)
 - roboRIO Ethernet: DHCP, assigned by the Robot Radio
 - Driver Station PC: DHCP, assigned by the Robot Radio
 - Additional Programming computers: DHCP, assigned by the Robot Radio (DHCP range: 10.TE.AM.20 to 10.TE.AM.199)